fefit/fet/README.md

 ## Use in project

 1.  `compile mode`

-    just use fet compile your template files offline, and add the FuncMap `lib/funcs/funcs.go` to `html/template` struct.
+    just use fet compile your template files offline, and add the FuncMap `lib/funcs/funcs.go` to your project.

 2. `install mode`